A Guide on Safe Night Driving

 Driving at night compromises vision due to the glare of other headlights, different depth perception and your visibility being limited to only 500 feet in front of you.

 Adults 60 and older are said to have a more difficult time driving, which can be caused by cataracts or other degenerative eye diseases.
 Individuals who are also visually impaired even at a young age may have difficulty seeing in low-light conditions.

 While distracted drivers are present during the day, they are even more dangerous at night.
 It’s easy to get complacent at night if you think you’re alone on the road, but anything that takes your hands off the wheel or eyes off the road is dangerous, even more so at night.

-Drivers who drive while sleepy or fatigued are responsible for an annual average of 83,000 crashes between 2005 and 2009.
+Drivers who drive while sleepy or fatigued are responsible for an 91,000 crashes in 2017.
 Growing sleepy while driving can happen to anyone and is common amongst commercial drivers, graveyard shift workers, drivers with untreated sleep disorders or who take certain medications and those who don’t get enough sleep.

 28 people die every day from drunk-driving crashes — that’s one person every 52 minutes.
 While driving under the influence has serious consequences, many continue to do it across the country.
 In fact, 62% of drunk driving-related deaths occur on the weekends.